Morganhtrotter/co2page/README.md

-Front-End Languages and Libraries used: D3.js, JavaScript, HTML5, CSS3
+Front-End Languages and Libraries used: D3.js, JavaScript, HTML5, CSS3.

-Back-End Languages and Technologies used: Node.js, Express.js, NPM
+Back-End Languages and Technologies used: Node.js, Express.js, NPM.

 What is this?